asmim-21/ENGG3112/README.md

 # Rubbish Classification Model

 ## Project Overview
-This project is a deep learning-based rubbish classification system designed to categorize waste into three categories:
+This project is a deep learning-based rubbish classification system designed to categorise waste into categories:
 - **General Waste**
+- **Recycling**

+For proof of concept purposes, the rubbish is simply sorted into two categories, however we aim to extend this to three:
+- **General Waste**
+- **Recycling**
 - **Organics**
-- **Recycling**

-A **Convolutional Neural Network (CNN)** model is trained using TensorFlow/Keras, and the model can be deployed on a **Raspberry Pi** for real-time classification.
+A **Convolutional Neural Network (CNN)** model is trained using TensorFlow/Keras, and the final model is then deployed on a **Raspberry Pi** for real-time classification.

 ---

 ## 1️⃣ Setup Instructions

 ### **1. Set Up a Python Virtual Environment**
-For better dependency management, set up a Python virtual environment:
+For effective dependency management, set up a Python virtual environment:

 ```bash
 python3 -m venv rubbish-env